Commentary

 In 1996, Paul Schmitt was a homeless squatter who scratched out a life for himself on a quarter acre of New York State-owned land in North Lawrence.
 A series of stories that I reported for Herald Community Newspapers with my colleague Jeff Lipton that year helped reconnect Schmitt with his family in Germany, who had been searching for him for years. // Photo by Scott A. Brinton/Herald Community Newspapers

-LIHerald.com, 2011 An exploration of identity, belonging and the lives of the unhoused.
+LIHerald.com, 2011 An exploration of identity, belonging, and the lives of the unhoused.

 Two lives lost and found